-This page explains symptoms experienced with the Line Health chart
+This page explains symptoms experienced with the Line Availability chart

-This issue will present in Highlight as a solid green bar on the availability line after clicking on the Line Health chart.
+This issue will present in Highlight as a solid orange bar on the Impacting line of the Line Availability chart.

 - Cisco bug reference CSCty73897